ni/semi-test-library-dotnet/docs/UserGuide/SupportedInstrumentTypes.md

 | NI Timing Synchronization Module (SYNC)   | niSync    | Supported    | Not Yet Supported    |

 > [!NOTE]
-> Core Support: the core functionality to use the instrument is supported, but some advanced features are not yet exposed with a high-level Extension method.
-Refer to the documentation regarding how to interact with the lower-level driver APIs using the provided Abstraction methods.
+> Core Support: Only the core functionality to use the instrument is supported, and some advanced features are not yet exposed with a high-level Extension method.
+Refer to the documentation to learn how to interact with the lower-level driver APIs using the provided Abstraction methods.
 >
 > Limited Support: Only the most common use cases are implemented.
 >